 Data on Spelling Errors

-Furthermore, data analysis of written texts reveals that certain exceptions to the rule are more frequently misspelled than others.
+To build on this, data analysis of written texts reveals that certain exceptions to the rule are more frequently misspelled than others.
 Words like "weird," "science," and "neighbor" are common culprits.
 This information can be used to target specific spelling challenges in educational programs and to provide writers with additional support in mastering these difficult words.

 Expert Opinions on Spelling Rules

 Linguists and educators hold diverse opinions on the value of teaching spelling rules like "i before e."
 Some argue that these rules provide a helpful framework for understanding English spelling, while others believe that they are too unreliable to be useful.
-Those who support teaching the rule emphasize that it can improve spelling accuracy when applied correctly and that it provides a foundation for understanding more complex spelling patterns.
+Those who support teaching the rule stress that it can improve spelling accuracy when applied correctly and that it provides a foundation for understanding more complex spelling patterns.

 The Role of Technology in Spelling